nwtsolution/CSharpObfuscator/README.md

 ![flow](img/flow.gif?raw=true)

-It can be seamlessly integrated with the exising development cycle when each c# project only targets one framework.
+It can be seamlessly integrated with the existing development cycle when each c# project only targets one framework.
 If a c# project targets multiple framework, you need obfuscate the project for each framework seperately.

 ### Versions